axibase/axibase-collector-docs/collections.md

 **Field** | **Description**
 :--- | :---
 `HTTP Pool` | HTTP Pool specifying connection properties to ATSD from which the records are retrieved.
 `Path` | HTTP or HTTPS Path to file.
-If HTTP Pool is enabled, the path should be relative.
-Otherwise the Path should be a full URI including the protocol, host, port and path.
+If HTTP Pool is enabled, the path must be relative.
+Otherwise the Path must be a full URI including the protocol, host, port and path.
 `Content Format` | Content format in the file.
 Supported formats: `MULTILINE_TEXT` and JSON.
 `Item Filter`| Expression for matching item.
 This field also supports regex expression, for example: REGEXP(expression).
 `JSON Path` | JSON Path expression to match a list of items in the JSON document.
 `Separator` | Separator used when concatenating multiple field values.

 If the file is not found, an empty list is returned.
-List items should be separated with a line break when the `MULTILINE_TEXT` format is selected.
+List items must be separated with a line break when the `MULTILINE_TEXT` format is selected.

 Examples: